 For some injury victims, a full recovery is not possible.
 Instead, these individuals will reach their maximum medical improvement (the point at which their condition is not expected to improve any further) without getting close to where their physical health was prior to their accident.

-The lawyers at Krzak Rundio Law Group know how difficult it can be to navigate your life after an accident and are dedicated to making sure that all our clients know their options for compensation after suffering serious injuries and disfigurement in a serious accident.
+The lawyers at Krzak Rundio Gorman, Injury Attorneys know how difficult it can be to navigate your life after an accident and are dedicated to making sure that all our clients know their options for compensation after suffering serious injuries and disfigurement in a serious accident.

 What Is Disfigurement?

 A disfigurement may occur when your physical appearance is permanently changed or altered, often due to an injury.
 A few examples of disfigurements that are commonly cited in personal injury claims include: